MichaelFrangione/ai-chat-bot/README.md

 ### Web Interface

 1. Open `http://localhost:3000`
+2. **Choose a Theme**: Use the theme dropdown to select your preferred visual style
-2. Start chatting with the AI
+3. Start chatting with the AI
-3. Try these examples:
+4. Try these examples:
    - "Find me some action movies from the 90s"
    - "Generate an image of a futuristic city"
    - "Tell me a dad joke"